colinjlacy/nats-jetstream-demo/README.md

 - `/eks-setup`: OpenTofu and Kubernetes configuration files specific to the AWS environment running in `us-east-1`
 - `/k8s-configs`: the Kubernetes configuration files used to deploy services into both environments
 - `/services`: the Python code for the various services that are used for the demo
+- `/jetstream`: OpenTofu configurations for managing Streams and Consumers in JetStream

 ## Some FYI

 This is project meant for demo purposes only.
 While it employs authenticationa and authorization for all of the exposed endpoints that it creates, the authentication credentials are stored in this repo and are therefore insecure.
-Deploy this repo only in ad hoc environments that you can stand up and tear down without impacting your production environments. **Do not run this project in its current stat in production.**
+Deploy this repo only in ad hoc environments that you can stand up and tear down without impacting your production environments. **Do not run this project in its current state in production.**

 ## Setting up the environments